Senior Thesis Funding

 All funded students must carry health insurance that is valid overseas with coverage for hospitalization and physician care.
 Private insurance must meet or exceed the coverage provided by the Princeton University Student Health Plan.

-While participating in funded senior thesis research here in the U.S. and abroad, students remain enrolled as degree candidates at Princeton University and, as such, agree to adhere to the University’s standards of conduct as described in Rights, Rules and Responsibilities.
+Students must be enrolled as a degree cadidate at Princeton to be eligible to receive thesis research funding and as such, agree to adhere to the University’s standards of conduct as described in Rights, Rules and Responsibilities.
 Students must understand and agree to observe the laws of the country in which they are residing and all applicable academic and disciplinary regulations in effect on the program or at the host institution.
 If students do not abide by applicable regulations, they will be subject to disciplinary actions, including premature termination of assignment.
 In such cases, students will return to the U.S. at their own expense.

 Senior Thesis Research Selection Process